computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 **Packaged-utilities** is an extension of [linux-shell-base][linux-shell-base] for utilities consisting of more than one file.

-These utilities are stable and low-level as those in *linux-shell-base*.

 Each utility is stored in its own directory.

 ## _global/